lenny-vigeon-dev/cervelet/docs/database/firestore-setup.md

 For issues or questions:
 1. Check this documentation and troubleshooting section
 2. Review the [Firestore documentation](https://cloud.google.com/firestore/docs)
-3. Check application logs: `npm run start:dev`
+3. Check application logs: `pnpm run start:dev`
 4. Verify Firestore connection: `./scripts/verify-firestore-connection.sh`
 5. Open an issue in the project repository